dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 value; hence it is not versioned.
 A user who has modify permission on a resource (see [Authorisation](#authorisation)) can change its label.

-A resource can be marked as deleted; Knora does this by adding the predicate `kb:isDeleted true` to the resource.
+A resource can be marked as deleted; DSP-API does this by adding the predicate `kb:isDeleted true` to the resource.
 An optional `kb:deleteComment` may be added to explain why the resource has been marked as deleted.
 Deleted resources are normally hidden.
 They cannot be undeleted, because even though resources are not versioned, it is necessary to be able to find out when a resource was deleted.
 If desired, a new resource can be created by copying data from a deleted